 The International Search and Rescue Advisory Group (INSARAG) is a network of disaster-prone and disaster-responding countries and organizations dedicated to urban search and rescue (USAR) and operational field coordination.

 INSARAG was established in 1991 following initiatives of international SAR teams that responded to the 1988 Armenia earthquake.
 The United Nations was chosen as the INSARAG secretariat to facilitate international participation and coordination.
-The Field Coordination Support Section (FCSS), located within OCHA Geneva's Emergency Services Branch (ESB), functions as the INSARAG secretariat.
+The Emergency Response Section (ERS), located within OCHA Geneva’s Response Support Branch (RSB), functions as the INSARAG secretariat.

 INSARAG activities are guided by United Nations General Assembly resolution 57/150 of 16 December 2002 on “Strengthening the Effectiveness and Coordination of International Urban Search and Rescue Assistance”.
 Activities are also led by the INSARAG Hyogo Declaration adopted at the first INSARAG Global Meeting in 2010 in Kobe, Japan.

 - Render emergency preparedness and response activities more effective and thereby save more lives, reduce suffering and minimize adverse consequences.

 - Improve efficiency in cooperation among international USAR teams working in collapsed structures at a disaster site.

 - Promote activities designed to improve search-and-rescue preparedness in disaster-prone countries, thereby prioritizing developing countries.